preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/security/index.rst

 To delete an administrator here, just click the x.
 To add an administrator, add the name the same way as in other name fields.

-External users that has been invited in the Asher AD can be added here as well.
+External users that has been invited in the Azure AD can be added here as well.
 Users invited this way can log in with their own Microsoft 365 account.

 **Note!** There must always be at least one Tenant Administrator.
 If there is only one, that administrator can not be removed until an additional one has been added.